 In the meantime, let’s take a look at what PokerStars PA will mostly likely be offering customers right out of the gate.

-PokerStars PA VIP program
+The former PokerStars PA VIP program

 PokerStars uses a tier-based VIP rewards program, with the final rank culminating in the legendary Supernova status.
 They will probably simply use the same system for PokerStars PA.